0xIchigo/0xIchigo-Website/blogposts/solidity-gas-optimizations-101.md

     }
 }
 ```
 If `x < 0` is satisfied, then `x > 100` can never be true therefore making this snippet dead code.
 The inclusion of dead code and opaque predicates can be very expensive.
-Of course these examples are pretty elementary and will (hopefully) not reproduce themselves out in the wild, but be mindful of this possibility and thoroughly test your smart contract for these costly errors.
+Of course these examples are pretty elementary and will (hopefully) not reproduce themselves out in the wild, but be mindful of this possibility and thoroughly test your smart contract for these types of costly checks.
 For more costly patterns, I urge you to check out the article ["Under-Optimized Smart Contracts Devour Your Money"](https://arxiv.org/pdf/1703.03994.pdf).

 ### Ternary Operator
 There are instances where a ternary operator can be used in place of an if-else statement to save a modest amount of gas.
 [Trader Joe's C4 report](https://code4rena.com/reports/2022-10-traderjoe#gas-optimizations) outlines a few instances, such as: